 Soles: We recommend a stiff sole, preferably a sole with a shank.
 If your soles are too flexible, you’ll feel every little pebble, and your feet will become sore more quickly.
 With stiff soles, you won’t feel the uneven trail as much.

 Waterproof or No Waterproof?
 You’re up high in the Andes for this whole trip, and weather is unpredictable.
-September is during the dry season, but you never know.
+Even if you’re traveling in the dry season, it’s still likely that you will have some rain.
 I personally think it’s a good idea to have waterproof hiking boots, even though they tend to get hot.
 If you have boots that aren’t waterproof, I recommend bringing plenty of dry socks, just in case you do get some rain.

 Type of Boot: You don’t need a heavy duty backpacking boot for this hike.
 I personally think that a lightweight backpacking boot, or a stiff soled hiking shoe is perfect for this hike.
 You want enough support for long days on uneven surfaces, but you don’t need to be weighed down by big boots.